sentoz/loggie-docs-en/docs/user-guide/enterprise-practice/sls.md

 ## Collect Logs of ACK Kubernetes Cluster

-Like the self-built Kubernetes cluster, Loggie can also be deployed i Alibaba Cloud ACK.
+Like the self-built Kubernetes cluster, Loggie can also be deployed in Alibaba Cloud ACK.
 We can use kubectl or helm to deploy according to the kubeconfig file provided by ACK.
 Refer to [Deploy in Kubernetes](../../getting-started/install/kubernetes.md).

 Node:

 - If you want to collect Pod logs that are not mounted with emptyDir/hostPath, make sure that the system configuration in values.yaml `discovery.kubernetes.rootFsCollectionEnabled` set true.
 - Configure `discovery.kubernetes.containerRuntime` to match the Kubernetes cluster.
 The default is containerd.

-After deployment, similar to the usage under the conventional Kubernetes cluster, ClusterLogConfig/LogConfig/Interceptor/Sink CR can also be used.
+After deployment, similar to the usage in conventional Kubernetes cluster, ClusterLogConfig/LogConfig/Interceptor/Sink CR can also be used.

-ACK provides a CRD usage page, we can create and modify it directly in this page.
+ACK provides a CRD page, and we can create and modify it directly in this page.
 ![sls-crd](imgs/sls-crd.png)

 For an example of collecting logs of a service, just use `sls sink`.
 You can also create a sink CR storage `sls sink` configuration separately and refer to it through sinkRef in LogConfig.